-Fauzia Maria Beg started off as a professional singer back in the grand old days of the Supper Club at the Oberoi Sheraton Hotel, Bombay.
+Fauzia Maria Beg started off her career as a singer back in the grand old days of the Supper Club at the Oberoi Sheraton Hotel, Bombay.

 This is where she developed her love for jazz, singing standards every night.
 From the first lady of Jazz, Ella Fitzgerald, to Nina Simone and Billy Holiday,

 she studied and covered them all.
-After 5 years of wowing audiences at the Supper Club, she packed her bags and flew off on a whim to Germany and that was probably
+After 5 years of wowing audiences at the Supper Club, she packed her bags and flew off on a holiday to Germany.

-Having studied kathak as a child in Bombay, Fauzia developed a natural flair for rhythm and percussive styles.
-So when she started singing with ‘Sambague’ a band that performed ‘musica popular brasileira’, (Brazilian evergreens) she effortlessly blended into the Latin style as well.
+Having studied Kathak in Bombay, Fauzia developed a natural flair for rhythm and percussive styles.
+So when she started singing brazilian music like the bossanova and ‘musica popular brasileira’, (popular Brazilian music) she effortlessly blended into the Latin style as well.

 1975-1983 studied classical Indian dance (Kathak) in Mumbai